Section 1109. Measurement and Payment and Metric Conversion

 1. The Contractor shall promptly pay each subcontractor.
 Any delay or postponement of payment among the parties may take place only for good cause, with written notification to the subcontractor.
 A payment, excluding subcontractor retainage, to a subcontractor for satisfactory performance of the subcontractor's work shall be made by the Contractor no later than one of the following, as applicable:

 a.
 7 calendar days after the Contractor receives payment for the subcontractor's work.

 b.
 7 calendar days after the Contractor could have received payment for the subcontractor's work, if the reason for nonpayment is not the subcontractor's fault.

-2. The Contractor may withhold up to 5% of each progress estimate on work performed by subcontractors.
+2. The Contractor may withhold up to 5% of each progress estimate on work performed by subcontractors as subcontractor retainage.

-3. Retained funds due a subcontractor shall be payable by the Contractor within 30 calendar days after satisfactory completion of the work by the subcontractor.
+3. Subcontractor retainage shall be payable by the Contractor within 30 calendar days after satisfactory completion of the work by the subcontractor.
 Subcontractor’s work is satisfactorily completed when all requirements called for in the subcontract have been accomplished and required documentation provided by subcontractor.
-Non-bonded subcontractors may be required to submit proof of payment for all material bills and wages to the Contractor before the Contractor is required to pay the retainage.
+Non-bonded subcontractors may be required to submit proof of payment for all material bills and wages to the Contractor before the Contractor is required to pay the subcontractor retainage.

 4. The use of joint checks for payment to subcontractors for their materials is acceptable under the following conditions:

 a.
 The request for a joint check from the prime contractor is made by the subcontractor.

 b.
 The joint check issued by the prime contractor is for an amount not to exceed the cost of unpaid invoice(s) from the materials supplier to a subcontractor on that contract.

 c.
 The joint check is given to the subcontractor and the subcontractor must release the joint check to the material supplier.